JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_3.md

 !!! tip
     The Wikipedia entry on [Graphical models](https://en.wikipedia.org/wiki/Graphical_model) is helpful, particularly the section on [Bayesian networks](https://en.wikipedia.org/wiki/Graphical_model#Bayesian_network).

-Notice the difference between a DAGM and the chain rule for probability we introduced early: we are conditioning on _parent nodes_ as opposed to _every node_.
+Notice the difference between a DAGM and the chain rule for probability we introduced early on: we are conditioning on _parent nodes_ as opposed to _every node_.
 Therefore, the model that represents this distribution is exponential in the [fan-in](https://en.wikipedia.org/wiki/Fan-in) of each node (the number of nodes in the parent set), instead of in \(N\).

 ### Independence assumptions on DAGMs